jeffreykegler/old_kollos/notes/misc/leo2.md

 writeups -- [the one motivating Earley parsing] (http://loup-vaillant.fr/tutorials/earley-parsing/what-and-why).
 It allows much
-stronger claims to be made for Earley parsing.
+stronger claims to be made for Earley parsing: if an LALR parser like yacc or bison can parse it, a Leo parser can parse it in linear time.
+(Bison can also switch to GLR, but GLR is not linear.)
+Beyond LALR, Leo's parser parses LR(1) grammars in linear time.
+In fact, Leo's parser parses LR(k) grammars in linaer time for every constant value of k.

 It is genuinely difficult to write an unambiguous grammar which is *not* linear for Leo's algorithm.
-You're unlikely to do it without trying.
+You're unlikely to do it without trying, and it is easy to avoid doing it -- just stay unambiguous, and be careful about unmarked middle recursion.
+(Actually ambiguous gramars are also linear, as long as you keep the ambiguity bounded.)

 This opens the way to new techniques.
 For example, you can now do true "higher order languages" -- languages